How to build a profitable podcast.

 The right space for recording will do your podcast a lot of good before editing.
 If you don’t record in the right place, there is only so much editing will do.
 Ample space for recording, with excellent sound production, combined with great editing, will give you the best audio quality.

 Firstly, properly connect your microphone to your recording device or computer.
-If you want to avoid technicalities, it is best to purchase a USB microphone.
+If you want to avoid technical issues, it is best to purchase a USB microphone.

 USB microphone: Plug the USB microphone directly into your computer through a USB port.
 Next is to open your editing software to confirm if it has discovered your microphone.